-Around mid 90's (of the last century), VmWare came out with their virtualization product.
+Around the mid-’90s (the last century!), VMWare came out with its virtualization product.
 I recognized the value that such software could have in device simulation, so a couple of us at 3dfx Interactive, a company I worked for at that time, went to visit them in their offices in Palo Alto to try to make a deal where they would provide hooks for our simulated graphics processor device.

-The deal was never made mainly because they were a growing company lacking resources to dedicate to a task which was not aligned with their primary goal.
+The deal was never made mainly because they were a growing company lacking resources to dedicate to a task that was not aligned with their primary goal.

-However, with the 3dfx management's blessing, I started this project - to research and write internal proprietary virtualization software (at that time, other alternatives were very limited or even not existent).
-By the time 3dfx went under (December 2000), vmSim could load DOS and go far through the Linux boot; it had a number of basic PC virtual devices and could load our GPU simulation model that mapped into the PCI aperture space, IO and interrupts.
-The virtualization code implemented scan-before-execute to detect and translate instructions which can't be virtualized.
-It all run on a Windows NT.
+However, with the 3dfx management’s blessing, I started this project – to research and write internal proprietary virtualization software (at that time, other alternatives were very limited or nonexistent).
+By the time 3dfx went under (December 2000), vmSim could load DOS and go far through the Linux boot; it had a number of basic PC virtual devices and could load our GPU simulation model that mapped into the PCI aperture space, IO, and interrupts.
+The virtualization code implemented scan-before-execute to detect and translate instructions that can’t be virtualized.
+It all ran on Windows NT.

 The most interesting pieces of that software are the bridge and the monitor.